Estacaco/btcticker/README.md

 Coin names only work with the 2.13" screen.

-Unpaid mining only works for the 2.13" screen.
+Unpaid mining and wallet balance only works for the 2.13" screen.

-To use the NiceHash unpaid balance reporting you will need to aquire your API authorization keys from inside your account settings.
+To use the NiceHash unpaid/wallet balance reporting you will need to aquire your API authorization keys from inside your account settings.

+You can set it to display the wallet, unpaid or both in the config.

 # Licencing